lukas-vilim/oculus-dev-bits/README.md

     - More work for the GPU.
 - Use *Android Studio* to solve __gradle__ errors.
 You can re-package the project without having to build and cook everything and even clean and package again.
 - *Unreal Engine* __Fix up Redirectors in Folder__ function does not recurse.
+- Seems like *OnlineSubsystems* are prone to malunction on Android when the __LoadingPhase__ is set to *PostConfigInit* instad of *Default*.
+It works well for every other platform.

 ## Debugging with AGDE
 This is still a mistery to me.
 I was not able to make it work just yet.